 Some practitioners, unable to get through to the proponents of these "evidence-based" practices to correct their false narratives, decided that the best way to survive is to join them.
 So every other model (e.g., DBT, ACT, EMDR) that wants the coveted "evidence-based" status has joined in the madness of continuing these meaningless RCT studies and therefore, knowingly, or unwittingly keep the myth of the false narrative alive.

 The result of this "race of madness" is that rather than trying to measure the effectiveness of psychotherapy actually being practiced, we are being asked to practice psychotherapy that can be more easily replicated in RCT studies, to be conferred the valuable title of "evidence-based" therapy.
-This results in a net reduction in depth and quality of psychotherapy practice rather than an increase in fidelity to effective psychotherapy intervention (Blake, 2018), and ultimately, is not in the best interests of the consumers of psychotherapy services.
+This results in a net reduction in depth and quality of psychotherapy practice rather than an increase in fidelity to effective psychotherapy intervention (Edwards, 2018), and ultimately, is not in the best interests of the consumers of psychotherapy services.

 Practitioners of these "evidence-based" psychotherapy models and others who have something to gain by the false narrative that has taken hold, may decide to disregard all evidence to the contrary, including their own practice-based knowledge, for not wanting to forgo their short-term gains.
 Their predicament is well described below.